paulgp/paulgp.github.io/_posts/2023-11-23-aea-presidential-speeches.md

 ---
-layout: default
+layout: blog
 title: Presidential Lectures
 ---

 I wanted to put together a list of AEA (and other Economics groups) Presidential speeches for my own perusal.
 I thought I'd share it here in case it's useful for others.

 (Cites as of 11/23/23)
 ## AEA Presidential Speeches